Photograph from the Campbell Coe Collection

 The psychedelic rock explosion of the mid-sixties that first surfaced in San Francisco was the product of many colliding factors.
 The impact of the Beatles, funny smelling smoke and the Vietnam War would not have had nearly the impact on music that it did had their not been a ready supply of folk musicians already performing and looking for something new.
 The folk scene in the early 60s had been the strongest in Cambridge, Massachusetts and Greenwich Village.
 The successful performers from those scenes all had a chance to record and tour, and some of them—Joan Baez and Bob Dylan, most notably—became quite famous.
 Although every big city and college town had some kind of local folk scene in the early 60s, Berkeley’s scene was probably the most developed after the Cambridge/Greenwich axis.

 Folk music was popular and successful in San Francisco in the late 1950s and early 60s, but San Francisco was (as always) a breeding ground for artists of all types, and folk music was just part of a scene of Beat poetry, jazz and other arts.
 San Francisco was also the incubator for popular folk music, like The Kingston Trio.
-Nightclubs like the Hungry i and The Purple Onion popularized folk music for a wide audience, but serious musicians were skeptical about popular music in general.
+Nightclubs like the Hungry i and The Purple Onion popularized folk music for a wide audience, but serious musicians were sceptical about popular music in general.
 Berkeley and its intellectual culture, on the other hand, always more of a Petri Dish than an environment (it is a Berkeley axiom that the counter man in a Donut Shop may have an advanced degree and read several languages) made it the western outpost for ‘serious’ folk music.
 Berkeley’s limits on alcohol sales within a mile of campus insured that jazz and nightclubs stayed in San Francisco, leaving folk music and strong coffee as the primary source of night time entertainment.

 In the early 1960s, there was a “folk circuit” anchored by Cambridge, Massachusetts and Berkeley, California.
 Folksingers could play the Club 47 in Cambridge, go down to Greenwich Village, and work there way across the country, possibly hitchhiking, and sleeping on the couches and floors of other folkniks.
 The history of this circuit is best covered in the book Baby Let Me Follow You Down (Eric von Schmidt and Jim Rooney, UMass Press 1979).